MohammedBundid/MohammedBundid/README.md

-- 👋 Hi, I’m @MohammedBundid
+- 👋 Hi, I’m @MohBundid
 - 👀 I’m interested in Cybersecurity and A.I
-- 🌱 I’m currently learning C programming language
+- 🌱 I’m currently learning C programming language,c++,.net frmaework
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me .................(email)